 What Is Form W-4?

 The official title of Form W-4 is Employee’s Withholding Certificate.
 When you complete the W-4 correctly, it informs your employer of how much money to withhold from your paycheck for federal income taxes.
 Because of this, you need to fill out a new copy of the form anytime you start a new job.
-You can also fill out a new W-4 at any other time.
-If you experience a big financial change in your life, like if you get a big raise or have a child, you should fill out a new W-4.
-The IRS also recommends filling out a new W-4 each calendar year.
-This helps ensure that you’re always paying the right amount in taxes.
+As noted earlier, you should also fill out a new W-4 if you get married or divorced, have a child, start a side hustle or paid too little or too much in taxes.
+The IRS actually recommends filling out a new W-4 each calendar year to ensure that you’re paying the right amount in taxes.
+But if your income and taxes remain the same, you likely don’t need to.

 Form W-4 comes in a four-page packet.
-However, the form itself is quite short.
-It takes up less than half of the first page and has only has 5 steps.
-The information that employees need to enter includes:
+However, the form itself is just one page and has only five steps.
+In Step 1, you are asked to provide your:

 - Name and address